WSP-LAB/YOPO/README.md

 ### Step 6: Train surrogate models

-Generate training data and train a surrogate model for each target ATS blocker by execute the `train_surrogate.sh` script.
+Train a surrogate model for each target ATS blocker by executing the `train_surrogate.sh` script.

 ```
 $ cd scripts